-This is a common question that why to use ‘URL Patterns to Exclude’ option while recording JMeter script.
+This is a common question why use the ‘URL Patterns to Exclude’ option while recording the JMeter script?

 What are the static components/elements on a web page?